 Last year the office proctored 3,300 exams; this year, in A-Term alone, 959 exams were proctored.
 On Thursday, Oct.
 13, some 200 exams were proctored as final exams finished up.
 “Each year, we increase in numbers,” says Rosen, who notes WPI has long offered accommodations, but they were through Academic Advising until 2011.

 The accommodations support a wide range of students with varying disabilities.
 Some students might need extra time on an exam while others might need to have the exam questions read aloud.
-Students meet with the Office of Disability Services to determine what other strategies they have tried and, if an accommodation is necessary, what will work best for the individual student.
+Students meet with the Office of Accessibility Services to determine what other strategies they have tried and, if an accommodation is necessary, what will work best for the individual student.

 These accommodations will follow a student through their years at WPI, says Rosen, although if a student broke a wrist of their dominant hand, for example, they might qualify for a short-term accommodation.
-The exam proctoring through the Office of Disability Services is currently reserved only for those students requiring testing-based accommodations and not for make-up exams.
+The exam proctoring through the Office of Accessibility Services is currently reserved only for those students requiring testing-based accommodations and not for make-up exams.
 The Exam Proctoring Center is open from 8 a.m. to 5 p.m., but students must sign up ahead of time to have an exam proctored.

 Oftentimes, a typical classroom setting during a high-pressure exam situation is overwhelming.
 Students may be extremely distracted if they hear pages being flipped, people clearing their throats, or coughing, says Rosen.
 And if a student notes others turning in their exams and then leaving during the same period, it can create mounting pressure as the student realizes how many students are done, while they are not close to completion.
 If a student takes an exam in a separate setting where it is proctored, many other exams are taking place—and at varying times.
 The staggering of the exams alone is enough to remove that tremendous added pressure to finish, says Rosen.